 Checks

 Checks are often used in conjunction with scenarios but are not strictly dependent on scenarios.

-• The duration of the build for the dataset stays below 5 min
+• The duration of the build for the folder stays below 5 min

-• The record count of a dataset is not 0 (i.e., the dataset is not empty)
+• The file count is not 0 (i.e., the folder is not empty)

-Checks are configured in the Status tabs of datasets, managed folders and saved models, and changes are automatically tracked over time.
+Checks are configured in the Status tabs of managed folders, saved models and evaluation stores, and changes are automatically tracked over time.

+Checks